-2.3 As referred to in the approved Asset Management Strategy officers are in the process of reviewing the commercial estate with the aim of ensuring the Council is achieving value for money (optimising income and reducing liabilities).
-In view of the Council's current position in respect of capital funding it is proposed that this piece of work is run in parallel with the current Stock Condition Review with the expectation that parts of the commercial portfolio would be identified for disposal at the earliest opportunity thereafter.
-This would provide short-term capital funds to support delivery of the capital programme.
+As referred to in the approved Asset Management Strategy officers are in the process of reviewing the commercial estate with the aim of ensuring the Council is achieving value for money (optimising income and reducing liabilities).
+In view of the Council's current position in respect of capital funding it is proposed that this piece of work is run in parallel with the recently-commissioned Stock Condition Review.
+The expectation of this piece of work is that it will provide clear evidence about the performance of the commercial portfolio and may identify parts of the commercial portfolio where disposal would be the best option for the Council; any such premises could be considered for disposal at the earliest opportunity to provide short-term capital funds to support delivery of the capital programme.
 As part of this review the revenue implications (loss of rental income) would be taken into account as well as any known maintenance/repair liabilities.
+The review may also assist the Council in identifying future investment opportunities to provide both development outcomes and revenue income or longer term capital receipts.